 B.A., History, Skidmore College, 2012

-Modern Russian and Soviet history; the state; population management; political economy; historical metrology
+Modern Russian Imperial and Soviet history; state formation; empire; political economy; internationalism; history of science